michael-donat/php-vfs/README.md

 This will install latest stable version of php-vfs as a development dependency, for the latest development version replace @stable with @dev.

-**PEAR**
+~~**PEAR**~~

-php-vfs is hosted on pear.michaeldonat.net and can be installed using following commands:
+~~php-vfs is hosted on pear.michaeldonat.net and can be installed using following commands:~~

     sudo pear channel-discover pear.michaeldonat.net
     sudo pear install pear.michaeldonat.net/VirtualFileSystem

-To use PEAR installation with your testing framework you need to initialize the autoloader in your bootsrtap files.
+~~To use PEAR installation with your testing framework you need to initialize the autoloader in your bootsrtap files.~~

 ```PHP
 require_once 'VirtualFileSystem/Loader.php';
 $l = new \VirtualFileSystem\Loader();
 $l->register();
 ```

+Version 1.2.3 of php-vfs was the last one to be released via PEAR, future builds will not be provided through this installation channel.

 Usage
 --------------